Join us to discover videos, tours and live webinars with your future tutors. Don't miss out!

 Staff should bring immediately to the attention of the Safeguarding Team any behaviours by adults or children themselves that may be risky or harmful.

-References https://www.gov.uk/government/publications/teaching-online-safety-in-schools
+https://www.gov.uk/government/publications/teaching-online-safety-in-schools

 A child missing from an education setting is a potential indicator of abuse or neglect including exploitation.
 Local Authority guidance and procedures will be followed for dealing with a child who is missing from education, particularly on repeated occasions.
 The College will follow the pan-Merseyside missing children protocol.
-Unauthorised attendance will be closely monitored.
+Unauthorised absence will be closely monitored.
 The attendance of children with known welfare and attendance concerns will be monitored closely, particularly those with chronic poor attendance or persistent absentees.
 Colleges should also scrutinise the attendance of off-site provision to ensure children are attending and are safe.
 Similarly, the attendance of children who are vulnerable or with known welfare and safeguarding concerns such as children who have a child protection plan, are children in need, are Children Looked After and/or SEN will be monitored on a regular basis.

 The College will seek to ensure it has at least two emergency contacts for each family and consider what urgent action it may need to take when a vulnerable child and family are not contactable and the child has not attended College.